mernst/uwisdom/Emacs.md

 Or, supply a prefix argument when invoking compare-windows.

-Bard Bloom wrote insert-patterned for emacs.
-Also see Wayne Mesard's dmacro (Dynamic Macro) for flexible template insertion.

 To delete (kill) the entire contents of an Emacs buffer, use (erase-buffer) or M-x erase-buffer.

-To specify Emacs' indenting of a lisp expression, do something like:
+To specify Emacs's indenting of a lisp expression, do something like:
 (put 'with-output-to-temp-buffer 'lisp-indent-hook 1) The number is the number of "special" (indented more than usual) arguments.
 To see some examples, do M-. indent-sexp, then go up a few lines.